-Without a doubt, the highlight of a visit to Topsail Beach is simply giving your pet the freedom to roam.
-They can run, walk, jump, roll around, play, sniff, swim, and generally enjoy being a dog.
+Without a doubt, the highlight of Topsail Beach is simply giving your pet the freedom to roam.
+They can run and play in the sand, and splash in the waves without a lead.
 There's heaps of space for your canine companion to explore on this wide, sandy beach, and you won't have to battle through endless crowds just to find a patch of sand to yourself.
 It's a clean, scenic beach with a quiet and laid-back atmosphere, so it's the pawfect spot for anyone looking to escape the daily grind with their dog.